-International Powered Access Federation (IPAF)
+What is the International Powered Access Federation (IPAF)?

 The International Powered Access Federation (IPAF) is a not-for-profit organisation which is solely owned by its members.
-Formed in 1983, IPAF has significantly grown, with over 1100 members in 52 countries worldwide.
+Formed in 1983, it has significantly grown, with over 1100 members in 52 countries worldwide.
 Membership is available for manufacturers, distributors, rental companies, training companies, end-users and interested parties.
 It is the ‘World Authority in Powered Access’.

 IPAF serves as a forum for those who are active in the world of powered access.
 It has played a key role in promoting many of the design, safety and testing procedures that are now established in the industry.
-The IPAF training programme is certified by TÜV as conforming to ISO 18878.
+Their training programme is certified by TÜV as conforming to ISO 18878.
 More than 100,000 Operators are trained annually through a global network of over 600 training centres.

-Accident Reporting Project
+IPAF’s Accident Reporting Project

 MEWPs remain one of the safest means to carry out temporary work at height.
 However, accidents can and do happen.
 IPAF launched its Accident Reporting Project in January 2012 as a collection point for the reporting and measuring of serious accidents involving MEWPs, AWPs or MCWPs.
 It builds a comprehensive database of all reported accidents in a common format and in one location.

-IPAF MEWP Training
+IPAF Training Categories

 The law requires that employees must be properly trained on the equipment they use at work.
 The most widely recognised proof of professional training for Mobile Elevating Work Platforms (MEWP) operatives is the International Powered Access Federation’s Powered Access Licence (PAL Card).
 It is awarded to operators who successfully complete training and remains valid for a full five years.

-Additional IPAF Training
+Additional IPAF training categories

-The IPAF Competent Assessed Persons (CAP) programme focuses on the crucial aspect of machine safety.
+The Competent Assessed Persons (CAP) programme focuses on the crucial aspect of machine safety.
 It is intended to provide guidance for platform engineers on compliance with regulatory requirements and to offer documented evidence that individuals can be regarded as competent persons to plan, manage, and carry out, necessary thorough examinations of MEWPs.

-Employers who want their operators to undergo more advanced and extensive MEWP training, can opt to engage them in an additional one day IPAF PAL+ course.
+Employers who want their operators to undergo more advanced and extensive MEWP training, can opt to engage them in an additional one day course.
 PAL+ is category specific training aimed at operators working in higher risk or challenging environments.
 On completion, the MEWP operative will have a “+” qualification added to each of the relevant categories on their PAL Card.

-The IPAF Harness Use and Inspection course is for MEWP operatives and their co-workers who work from boom type platforms (1b + 3b).
-Wearing a suitable safety harness as per IPAF’s Technical Guidance Note (TGN H1/08/12) provides protection against platform ejection.
+The Harness Use and Inspection course is for MEWP operatives and their co-workers who work from boom type platforms (1b + 3b).
+Wearing a suitable safety harness as per Technical Guidance Note (TGN H1/08/12) provides protection against platform ejection.
 This essential course educates the safe use, fitting and personal pre-use inspection of a safety harness.

-The IPAF Demonstrator course provides instruction for an experienced operator to familiarise other IPAF trained operators on MEWPs which have characteristics that differ significantly from their previous training i.e. (weight, height, width, length, limitations or complexity).
+The Demonstrator course provides instruction for an experienced operator to familiarise other IPAF trained operators on MEWPs which have characteristics that differ significantly from their previous training i.e. (weight, height, width, length, limitations or complexity).
 This course is suitable for those who need to deliver hand-over demonstrations (a basic instruction) for MEWPs.

 Low-level access describes an innovative and relatively new sector within the access industry.
 The term is generally used to denote Push Around Vertical (PAV) equipment, used to operate in environments approximately around 4.5-5m working height, usually internal and on flat, level surfaces.
 However, as with any equipment it is important that operators receive suitable training.

-UK IPAF Training Centres
+IPAF UK National Training Centres